Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 If you have never used CircleCI before, welcome aboard and enjoy the [free plan](https://circleci.com/pricing/)!

 **What is Traefik?**
-> Traefik is a dynamic, modern, open-source Edge Router that automatically inspects your infrastructure to discover services and how to route traffic to them.
+> Traefik Proxy is a dynamic, modern, open-source Edge Router that automatically inspects your infrastructure to discover services and how to route traffic to them.
 Traefik is natively compliant with every major cluster technology, such as Kubernetes, Docker, Docker Swarm, AWS, Mesos, Marathon... and even bare metal!
-Used as an ingress provider in Kubernetes, it is probably a drop-in replacement for the default provider and brings awesome features such as automated TLS certificate management via Let's Encrypt, middlewares, plugins...
+Used as an ingress controller in Kubernetes, it is probably a drop-in replacement for the one you already use (if any), and brings awesome features such as automated TLS certificate management via Let's Encrypt, middlewares, plugins...

 If you have never used Traefik before, welcome aboard and enjoy the ride (you will)!